w3-3w/db-migrator-r2dbc/README.md

 # db-migrator-r2dbc
 A lightweight DB Migrator for Spring Boot which runs migration SQLs on application startup.

-Migrations run before `ApplicationRunner`s run.
-For web applications, also before server ready to accept requests.
+Migration runs before `ApplicationRunner`s and `CommandLineRunner`s run.
+For web applications, it also runs before server ready to accept requests.

-Although R2DBC is known for its non blocking nature, migrations are run in blocking way by calling `Publisher.block()`.
+Although R2DBC is known for its non-blocking nature, migrations are run in blocking way.
 This project aims to make it possible for reactive applications to run blocking migrations without having to introduce JDBC related components, which should be avoided in business logic.

 This should work with most reactive Spring Boot applications, which use Spring Data R2DBC as the database access layer, and MySQL as database.